Design of model Boger fluids with systematically controlled viscoelastic properties: MATERIAL CHARACTERIZATION

 Using this empirical formula, solutions with a desired solvent viscosity could be prepared.

 Next, to understand the effect of the polymer concentration on the solution viscosity, we added small amounts of PIB to the solution and performed rotational shear tests.
-In these measurements, the weight ratios between PB and mineral oil were kept at a chosen ratio, while the weight percent of PIB was measured relative to the total solution weight.
-Let $\eta$ denote the total solution viscosity in the low shear rate limit ($\dot\gamma=0.1$ s$^{-1}$) and $\eta_\text{s}$ denote the solvent viscosity.
-The difference between the two, $\eta-\eta_\text{s}\equiv\eta_\text{p}$, accounts for the polymer contribution to the total solution viscosity.
-In Fig.~\ref{fig:lineariy plot}(b, c), we report measurements of the specific viscosity $\eta_{\text{sp}}=(\eta-\eta_\text{s})/\eta_\text{s}$ versus the PIB concentration $c$, in wt \%, for two different PIB molecular weights, (b) 0.4 and (c) 1.27 MDa.
+In these measurements, the weight ratios between PB and mineral oil were kept at a chosen value, while the weight percent of PIB was measured relative to the total solution weight.
+Let $\eta$ denote the total solution viscosity in the low shear rate limit ($\dot\gamma=0.1$ s$^{-1}$).
+The difference $\eta-\eta_\text{s}\equiv\eta_\text{p}$ accounts for the polymer contribution to the total solution viscosity.
+In Fig.~\ref{fig:lineariy plot}(b, c), we report measurements of the specific viscosity $\eta_{\text{sp}}=(\eta-\eta_\text{s})/\eta_\text{s}$ versus the PIB concentration $c$, in wt \%, for two different PIB molecular weights, with panel (b) $M=0.4\times10^6$ and panel (c) $1.27\times10^6$.